 The primary goal of the treatment of arterial ulcers is to increase circulation to the area, either surgically or medically.
-Surgical options range from revascularization in order to restore normal blood flow to amputation and rehabilitation in extreme cases.
+Surgical options range from revascularization in order to restore normal blood flow to amputation and rehabilitation in patients who cannot be revascularized.
 As for non-surgical measures, modifying contributing factors can slow or stop the progression of the local ischemia.
 Additionally, there are boots and pumps available to augment perfusion to the affected limb.

 Cleveland Clinic.
 Lower Extremity (Leg and Foot) Ulcers.
 Cleveland Clinic. http://my.clevelandclinic.org/heart/disorders/vascular/legfootulcer.aspx.
 Updated November 2010.
 Accessed August 22, 2019.

 Gabriel A. Vascular Ulcers.
 Medscape Reference. http://emedicine.medscape.com/article/1298345-overview.
 Updated July 11, 2012.
 Accessed August 22, 2019.